-One of the first things a visitor will see when they come over is the front of your home.
+One of the first things visitors will see when they come over is the front of your home.
 You want to make that first impression count by creating an inviting and welcoming ambience.

 The lighting you use for your front yard can have a big impact.
 You can emphasize your home’s best features and draw people's attention to the landscaping of your front yard.

 We created this guide on lighting ideas for front yards to inspire you to beautify your home.
-Read on to discover our ten landscape lighting ideas for your front yard.
+Read on to discover our 10 landscape lighting ideas for your front yard.

 1. Front Door Lights

 There are aesthetic as well as security considerations for the proper lighting of your front door.
-The security considerations are rather straightforward; people who try to break into your home will avoid well-lit areas where passers-by could easily see them.
+The security considerations are rather straightforward; people who try to break into homes will avoid well-lit areas where passersby could easily see them.

 2. Home Exterior Lights

-Exterior lights are a great way to show off the architecture of your house.
+Exterior lights are great for showing off your house’s architectural details.
 Wall and wash lights can cast a soft glow around your home.

-There are many types of exterior lights to choose between.
-Our CAST LED mini wash lights are beautiful and versatile and can help accentuate some of your home’s key exterior features.
+There are many types of exterior lights to choose from.
+Our CAST Mini Flood Wash Lights are beautiful and versatile and can help accentuate your home’s key exterior features.

 3. Path Lights

-Path lighting is usually installed along both sides of your pathway, but can also be used amongst plantings, or any other area you would like to feature.
-Path lights come in a variety of shapes and sizes.
+The common practice is to install pathway lights along both sides of your pathway.
+However, you can also install them among plants or any other area you would like to feature.
+After all, pathway lighting and step lights come in various shapes and sizes.

 4. Staircase Lights

-There is a good chance that you will have some stairs on the path to your home.
+There’s a good chance you have some stairs on the path to your home.
 You might even have stairs from your garden to your porch or deck.

-If your exterior steps are a feature of your house, it makes sense to use staircase lighting.
-Staircase lights can be fixed on walls, beside stairs or vertical surfaces or recessed into the walls or the ground.
+If your house’s exterior steps are a vital feature, it makes sense to use staircase lighting.
+Staircase lights can be fixed on walls, beside stairs or vertical surfaces, or recessed into the walls or the ground.

 Staircase lights will give your visitors a warm welcome into your home.
-Navigating stairs in the dark can be dangerous.
+There’s also a practical side to this common lighting type: navigating stairs in the dark can be dangerous.
 The illumination provided by staircase lighting reduces the chance of people slipping.

 5. Garage Lights

-If you have a garage, it is undoubtedly a prominent feature of the front of your home.
-You can use lighting to highlight the exterior of your garage tastefully.
-There are so many ideas to consider.
+If you have a garage, it’ll undoubtedly be a prominent feature of the front of your home.
+So why not use lighting to highlight its exterior?
+There are many ideas to consider.

-A lot of homeowners use recessed lighting to light up the garage.
+Many homeowners use recessed lighting to light up their garages and garage doors.
 Recessed wall lights with a wide beam will give the perfect glow that will blend with your garage’s style or design.

 We offer a range of recessed light fixtures that are suitable for illuminating your garage.
-For example, our SOURCE by CAST Recessed Up Light and Recessed Mini Narrow Spot Up Light are popular with homeowners.
+For example, Recessed Up Lights and Recessed Mini Narrow Spot Up Lights are popular among homeowners.

-You can also use floodlights facing the garage for illumination.
-If you choose this approach, make sure that the floodlights don't create a glare that would blind you as you enter or exit the garage in your car.
+You can also use floodlights that face the garage for illumination.
+However, if you choose this approach, ensure your floodlights don’t create a glare that could blind you when entering or exiting your garage.

 6. Ground Lights

-If you're landscaping the front of your yard, consider installing ground lights.
-Ground lights create a soft glow that highlights plants, flower beds, tall trees, and other features of your garden.
-Ground lights will bring out the beauty of your front yard and add to any house’s overall aesthetic.
+Ground lights create a soft glow highlighting plants, flower beds, tall trees, and other outdoor fixtures in your garden.
+They bring out your front yard’s beauty and add a touch of elegance to your house’s overall aesthetic.

 7. Deck Lights

-If you're lucky enough to have a deck, it will be a prominent feature of your yard.
-You'll probably relax on the decking in the late afternoon or enjoy a meal or a drink with friends or family in the evening.
-Deck lights are ideal if you have a front deck or plan to have one for your house.
+A deck can be your property’s most prominent feature.
+Chances are you’ll be relaxing on the deck in the late afternoon or enjoying a meal or a drink with friends or family in the evening.
+That means deck lights are necessary for your house.

-Deck lights will provide just the right illumination so that you can enjoy your decking regardless of the time of day.
+Deck lights will provide just the right illumination so you can enjoy your deck regardless of the time of day.
 Deck lighting will also help you highlight a beautiful feature of your home.